A national and local approach to dealing with low level crime.

 A similar model has been implemented in varied forms across a number of forces; for example Devon and Cornwall, Durham and West Midlands.
 A key element to these models is the intervention pathways made available to use as the conditions, with these interventions seeking to address the offending behaviour.
 Where they are already being utilised in other forces they are showing positive results with reduced re-offending, reduced harm and reduced costs.

 We will strive to achieve similar results through the ASCEND delivery model in Avon and Somerset.
 In addition to this, where criminal behaviour affects not just the community but households and the dependants within those households, we hope to achieve reduced risks and reduced adverse experiences to the network of that offender.

 The Director of Public Prosecutions (DPP) guidance sets out that Domestic Abuse (DA) cases and Hate Crime should not be used with a Conditional Caution.
 If this were to remain it would pose limitations as to what disposal could be used with these crime types under the two tier framework, therefore through the use of pilots and evidence building, proposals have been made to the DPP across the country to uplift this embargo.

 DA is further ahead in this consideration as a wealth of evidence has been building to show that perpetrator intervention does work at an early stage.
-The CARA model has set precedence with this approach and has approval in its methodology from the DPP.
+The CARA model has set a precedent with this approach and has approval in its methodology from the DPP.
 As a constabulary we have made an application to the DPP to utilise CARA with Conditional Cautions, which has now been approved and as of 24th December 2018 we are using Conditional Cautions for DA related cases.